 3. Dark Chocolate Almond Butter Cups

 2. Combine the coconut oil and dark chocolate bar and melt in the microwave or saucepan.
-Once fully liquefied, add the chocolate whey protein and stir until smoothly incorporated.
+Once fully liquefied, add the chocolate whey isolate and stir until smoothly incorporated.

 3. Add 1-2 teaspoons of the chocolate mix to each liner.
 Place the muffin tin in the freezer and allow the chocolate to set.